egoriye/cn-gambling-discourse/README.md

 ## Limitations

-- Lexicon matching uses a short rule-based negation window (不 / 没 / 别 / 勿 and derivatives within two tokens); complex negation, irony, and sarcasm are not handled reliably.
+- Pure lexicon matching: negation (不加杠杆 "no leverage") is not handled and inflates scores; a rule-based negation window or a supervised classifier is the natural next step.
 - The lexicon reflects mainland simplified-Chinese investor slang of the 2010s–2020s; coverage of Cantonese and traditional-script communities is limited.
-- Scores are descriptive densities, not calibrated probabilities; the weak-supervision classifier generalises beyond the seed terms but is not yet validated against lottery-sales or market-outcome proxies.
+- Scores are descriptive densities, not calibrated probabilities.

 ## Pilot results